The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The Role of the Amygdala in Anxiety & Fear

-The amygdala also plays an important role in memory, especially emotional memory and trauma.
+The amygdala also plays a vital role in memory, especially emotional memory and trauma.

-One of the major roles of the amygdala is attaching emotional significance to objects, situations or experiences.
-The amygdala “labels” experience based on emotional responses to the particular experience and helps to create memories with the labels it has prescribed.
+One of the major roles of the amygdala is attaching emotional significance to objects, situations, or experiences.
+The amygdala "labels" experiences based on emotional responses to the particular experience and helps create memories with the labels it has prescribed.

 While the amygdala registers all emotions – it focuses more on scary and threatening ones.